in-person in west asheville · virtual across NC

 does this sound familiar?

-• a mind that won't stop — the what-ifs, the loops, the 3am spirals
+• a mind that won't stop: the what-ifs all day, the loops at 3am

 • exhaustion that sleep doesn't fix